Cluster Architecture Quiz

 Correct!

-A Kubernetes cluster consists of two main parts: the Control Plane (the ‘brain’ that manages the cluster) and Worker Nodes (the ‘muscle’ that runs application workloads).
+A Kubernetes cluster has two main parts: the Control Plane (the ‘brain’ that makes all scheduling and management decisions) and Worker Nodes (the ‘muscle’ that runs application containers).
+A common mistake is naming sub-components like API Server or kubelet — those exist within these two layers, not as the layers themselves.

 ✗